KaruroChori/hash-library/README.md

 # Portable C++ Hashing Library

 This is a fork of the library at https://create.stephan-brumme.com/hash-library/.
-The repo has been restructured to better fit with my build system of choice.
+The repo has been restructured to better fit with my build system of choice & to include patches from upstream which is not longer maintained.
 I also plan to include murmur hashing to this lib as I need it.

 ---------